hasansezertasan/not-just-a-todo-app/README.md

 > Birthday of the idea: 16 February 2023 Thursday - 19:00 (It's all clear now...)

+It's been a long time since I planned to make this app.
+I also wanted to try something different.
+Likewise, I haven't been developing an application with Flask for a while and I wanted to refresh my Flask knowledge.

-The application is built using Flask Admin and Flask Login and it's a Flask Admin driven application.
-All pages delivered using Flask Admin views.
+I decided to develop an admin-interface-driven application with Flask, Flask Login and Flask Admin, Flask SQLAlchemy, Flask WTF and Bootstrap Flask.
+What I mean by admin-interface-driven is this: I haven't written a route with Flask, all pages delivered as Flask Admin views.

 In summary, it's an attempt to use Flask Admin as a user interface instead of just using it as an administrative interface or admin only interface.

 ## License